smartinezai/friendship-points-api/README.md

 ## Notes

-This is a private learning project.
+This is a private learning project meant to be social commentary on government surveillance.

-The scoring system is subjective and should not be treated as an objective measurement of a real relationship.

 The LLM will be used as an assistant for generating structured suggestions, but the backend will remain responsible for validation, storage, and final business logic.